Skip to main content

 Most people with chronic pain take some type of pain medication.
 Some are taken every day, while you take others only when needed.
 They may include:

-Healthcare providers start most medications at a low dose.
+Healthcare professionals start most medications at a low dose.
 Then, they adjust them slowly according to your needs and health conditions.

 Procedures

-A trained healthcare provider performs these in a clinical setting.
+A trained healthcare professional will perform these in a clinical setting.
 Depending on the condition, some procedures may include:

 Physical therapy and yoga